Fiji honeymoon murder: Family left with only ashes after wife's brutal slaying

 It wasn't until the following afternoon, after the couple had missed breakfast and lunch, that staff discovered Chen's body, Gordon said.
 He said she had multiple blunt trauma wounds to her head.

 Dawson was found by police about 36 hours later, Gordon said.
-He said Dawson may have trying to get to Fiji's main island but stuck out on the remote island inhabited only by iTaukei (indigenous Fijians) who had alerted others to Dawson's presence.
+He said Dawson may have been trying to get to Fiji's main island but stuck out on the remote island inhabited only by iTaukei (indigenous Fijians) who had alerted others to Dawson's presence.

 Dawson's lawyer Iqbal Khan said that from what he knows so far, he doesn't see the elements of murder.
 He said investigators haven't yet released to him all the information in the case, including the post-mortem report, but that what happened could have been an accident.

-Khan said Dawson left the resort because "he panicked, he was shocked."
+Khan said Dawson left the resort because "he panicked, he was shocked".
 He said Dawson was distressed at losing his wife and had been slowly recovering.

-NBC News reported Dawson worked as an information technology specialist for a nonprofit organization, Youth Villages, while Chen had worked as a pastry chef before returning to school to become a pharmacist, and had worked in that capacity at a Kroger supermarket in Memphis.
+NBC News reported Dawson worked as an information technology specialist for a nonprofit organisation, Youth Villages, while Chen had worked as a pastry chef before returning to school to become a pharmacist, and had worked in that capacity at a Kroger supermarket in Memphis.

-The University of Tennessee Health Science Center College of Pharmacy last year congratulated Chen on Facebook for winning an award, the Wolters Kluwer Clinical Drug Information Award of Excellence in Clinical Communication.
+The University of Tennessee Health Science Centre College of Pharmacy last year congratulated Chen on Facebook for winning an award, the Wolters Kluwer Clinical Drug Information Award of Excellence in Clinical Communication.